KrishnaGaur12/Meridian/frontend/FRONTEND_MASTER_DOCUMENTATION.md

 7. **What does the disputes page show?** Filterable table/cards of chargebacks with search, priority badges, and deadline indicators.
 8. **What does dispute review show?** 4-step workflow: Overview, Control Center, Gateway Review, and Final Outcome.
 9. **How does evidence appear?** In structured cards with lifecycle status pills, metadata, and extracted intelligence facts.
-10. **How does AI verification appear?** Win probability scores, fraud risk ratings, DeepSeek reasoning narratives, and positive/negative factors.
+10. **How does AI verification appear?** Win probability scores, fraud risk ratings, Gemini reasoning narratives, and positive/negative factors.
 11. **Can merchants add evidence?** Yes, via file upload (PDF/PNG/JPG) or manual carrier tracking entry.
 12. **Can merchants edit evidence?** Yes, via the Edit Metadata modal in `CaseMerchantControlCenter.tsx`.
 13. **Can merchants delete evidence?** Yes, via the Delete Evidence confirmation modal.